 Action Description % Create Launches the Create VM Wizard.
 See "Creating a New Virtual Machine" on page 143. Сору Copies an existing VM on your system to create a new VM or to create a duplicate VM for troubleshooting.
 See "Copying a Virtual Machine" on page 149.
 Import/Restore Imports a VM from a set of OVF and VHD files.
 See "Creating and Migrating Virtual Machines" on page 141.
 The import wizard allows you to import a VM to create a new instance of the VM or restore a VM to create an identical VM with the same hardware IDs provided in the OVF and VHD files.
 Open Virtual Machine Format (OVF) is an open standard for packaging and distributing physical or virtual machine data.
 The OVF format contains meta-data information about the VM.
 A Virtual Hard Disk (VHD) is a file that contains the virtual disk information.
 The following action ns are available for use if the VM is running.
 Console Opens a console for the selected VM.
-See "Opening a Virtual Machine Console Session" on page 227.
+See "Opening a Virtual Machine Console Session" on page 226.
 Snapshot Creates a VM snapshot that you can export to OVF and VHD files.
-See "Managing Snapshots" on page 249.
+See "Managing Snapshots" on page 248.
 Shuts down the selected VM.
-See "Shutting Down a Virtual Machine" on pag
+See "Shutting Down a Virtual Machine" on p

-Action Description Shutdown 225.
+Action Description Shutdown 224.
 Power Off Immediately stops processing in the selected VM and destroys its memory state.
 Use this only as a last resort, when the VM cannot be successfully shutdown.
-See "Powering Off a Virtual Machine" on page 226.
-The following actio ns are available if the VM is shut down or stopped.
+See "Powering Off a Virtual Machine" on page 225.
+The following action ns are available if the VM is shut down or stopped.
 Config Launches the Reprovision Virtual Machine wizard.
 The VM must be shut down prior to launching this wizard.
-See "Reprovisioning Virtual Machine Resources" on page 231 Export Saves the image of a VM to a set of OVF and VHD files.
+See "Reprovisioning Virtual Machine Resources" on page 230 Export Saves the image of a VM to a set of OVF and VHD files.
 You can import these files on another system or import them back to the same everRun system to restore or duplicate the original VM.
-See "Exporting a Virtual Machine from an ever-Run System" on page 208.
+See "Exporting a Virtual Machine from an ever-Run System" on page 207.
 Restore Recovers an existing VM on your everRun system by overwriting the VM from a previous backup copy of OVF and VHD files.
-See "Replacing a Virtual Machine from an OVF File" on page 203.
-Snapshot VHD files.
-See "Managing Spanshots" on page 249 Start Boots the selected VM.
-See "Starting a Virtual Machine" on page 225.
+See "Replacing a Virtual Machine from an OVF File" on page 202.
+Snapshot Creates a VM snapshot that you can use to create a new VM or export to OVF and VHD files.
+See "Managing Snapshots" on page 248.
+Start Boots the selected VM.
+See "Starting a Virtual Machine" on page 224.
 Boot From CD Boots a VM from the selected virtual CD.
-See "Booting from a Virtual CD" on page 247.
+See "Booting from a Virtual CD" on page 246.
 The following action is available if the everRun software has removed the VM from service and

 Action Description powered it off because an excessive failure rate.
 Reset Device Resets the mean time between failures (MTBF) counter for a VM so it can be brought back into service.
-See "Resetting MTBF for a Failed Virtual Machine" on page 267.
+See "Resetting MTBF for a Failed Virtual Machine" on page 266.
 When a VM crashes, the everRun software automatically restarts it, unless it has fallen below its MTBF threshold.
 If the VM is below the MTBF threshold, the ever-Run software leaves it in the crashed state.
 If necessary, you can click Reset Device to restart the VM and reset the MTBF counter.